Dominic-Pace/drivr/README.md

 # drivr
-Drivr is a customized binding of Selenium's WebDriver for Java.
+Drivr is a custom binding of Selenium's WebDriver for Java.